-Beginning a business allows you the chance to establish it as a corporation.
-A corporation is recognized as a single unit that can operate independently, and there are various forms of corporations identified in Canada.
+Starting a business gives you the opportunity to set it up as a corporation.
+A corporation is considered an independent entity that can function on its own, and there are several types of corporations recognized in Canada.

 The category you choose can impact your business structure and how it operates.
 Also, note that each type of corporation has different tax requirements.
 This can be a deciding factor when categorizing your business structure, as some enjoy more benefits and lower taxes than others.